-^{1.} WEL (write enable latch) and WIP ((write in progress) are volatile read-only bits (WEL is set and reset by specific instructions; WIP is automatically set and reset by the internal logic of the device).
+1. WEL (Write Enable Latch) and WIP ((Write In Program) are volatile read-only bits (WEL is set and reset by specific instructions; WIP is automatically set and reset by the internal logic of the device).

-2. SRWD = status register write protect bit; BP0, BP1, BP2 = block protect bits.
+2. SRWD = Status Register Write Protect bit; BP0, BP1, BP2 = Block Protect bits.